conda/conda/docs/source/build.rst

       # automatically whenever the package is installed.
       run:
         - python
-      # Packages that conflict with the given package.
-Conda will not allow
-      # installing them both at the same time.
-      conflicts:
-        - package

     test:
       # files which are copied from the recipe into the (temporary) test